codeIntrovert/codeIntrovert/README.md

 <!-- Quote Of the day -->

-"A hut full of laughter is richer than a palace full of sadness." - Zen Proverb
+"A little impatience will spoil great plans." - Chinese Proverb

 <!-- Powered By zenquotes.io -->
 ```